YouTube Premium: As YouTube Premium

+In July 2026, NBCUniversal announced that its competing service Peacock would be integrated into YouTube Premium for U.S. subscribers at no additional charge beginning in 2027, including its original and library content, and live sporting events from NBC Sports (including, most prominently, its rights to the Olympic Games, NFL, NBA, and Major League Baseball among others).
+As part of the pact, NBCU also renewed the carriage agreement for its networks with YouTube TV, and YouTube will subcontract NBC Sports to produce selected sports broadcasts by the platform.
+The agreement comes ahead of plans by parent company Comcast to divest NBCUniversal as a separate company.

 Features

 A YouTube Premium subscription allows users to watch videos on YouTube without advertisements across the website and its mobile apps, including the dedicated YouTube Music and YouTube Kids apps and services.
 Through the apps, users can also save videos to their device for offline viewing, play their audio in the background, and in picture-in-picture mode on Android Oreo and newer.
 YouTube Premium also offers original content that is exclusive to subscribers, which is created and published by YouTube's largest creators.

 Content

 YouTube Premium offers original films and series produced in collaboration with professional studios and YouTube personalities, under the banner YouTube Originals.
 For multi-episode series, the first episode of a YouTube Originals series is available free.
 In selected countries where the service is not yet available, individual episodes can also be purchased through YouTube or Google TV.
 Access to YouTube Originals is also included in YouTube's separate streaming television service YouTube TV, but a YouTube Premium subscription is still required for the service's other benefits.

 In November 2018, it was reported that YouTube was planning to offer some of its premium shows available for free on an ad-supported basis by 2020.
 The Premium subscription would still cover ad-free access, timed exclusivity windows for original content, and content that is not made freely available.
 YouTube significantly scaled back its YouTube Originals program in January 2022.